Porsche Boxster Common Problems

 Replacing the struts is simple and they are available online at low cost.
 You’ll have a much better relationship with a repair shop that works on your car if you fix these, not to mention the cost of the lid falling on the wife!

-Garage Storage Problems - Rodents!
+Winter Storage Problems - Rodents!

 Symptoms: Unusual Electrical Behavior